calint/arduino-sketches/esp32dev/game/objects/README.md

 ### destructor
 * object de-allocates the default sprite `spr`
-* user code might do additional clean up such as deallocating sprites
+* user code might do additional clean up such as deallocating additional sprites

 ### update
 * game loop calls `update` on allocated objects at the beginning of the frame